Essential Care Partner Resources

 [Quick note on terminology: Many terms have been used to describe family and friends who regularly enter LTC homes to support a resident.
 We use the term “essential care partner.”
 We use this term because research shows that these people play an essential role in the homes, and because they provide this role through a relationship—a partnership—with the resident and the care team.
 Other terms that may be used include essential caregiver, family caregiver, and designated care partner.]

-The ECP implementation guide assists LTC homes with designing, implementing, and/or strengthening their ECP program.
+This How-To Guide assists LTC homes with designing, implementing, and/or strengthening their ECP program.
 The guide includes steps for implementation, as well as helpful tips and techniques.

 The Essential Care Partners are Essential infographic resource explains the importance and benefits of the ECP role.
 LTC homes may adapt this resource to create posters, brochures, or other materials in the home, or include in presentations.